mdrake0/mysite/content/blog/howimakethis.md

 Once the content is squared away, I’ll fire up Hugo’s dev server and make sure it looks right.
-Again, the hot reloading really shines here - any change is reflected immediately.
+Again, the hot reloading really shines here - any change is reflected **immediately**.
 Once a post looks good to me, I commit the repo and push to my [GitHub](https://github.com/drake6m).

 **Hosting**